numpy/numpy/doc/source/f2py/python-usage.rst

 ================

-In general, array arguments of F2PY generated wrapper functions accept arbitrary sequences that can be transformed to Numeric array objects.
+In general, array arguments of F2PY generated wrapper functions accept arbitrary sequences that can be transformed to Numpy array objects.
 An exception is ``intent(inout)`` array arguments that always must be proper-contiguous and have proper type, otherwise an exception is raised.
 Another exception is ``intent(inplace)`` array arguments that